blaine-geiger/Lab-Phase-2/README.md

 - OPT Interface: "Setup allows necessary services for the lab environment, including DNS, HTTP, and DHCP traffic, while blocking any unsolicited inbound requests."

-- Example Rule for OPT Interface: "To facilitate DNS resolution within the lab network, an allow rule is configured as follows:
+- Example Rule for OPT Interface: "For DNS resolution within the lab network, an allow rule is configured as follows:
 Action: Allow
 Protocol: TCP/UDP
 Source: 192.168.2.0/24 (lab subnet)
 Destination: Any
 Port: 53 (DNS)
-Description: Allow DNS traffic from the lab subnet to ensure devices can resolve domain names effectively."
+Description: Allow DNS traffic from the lab subnet to ensure devices can resolve domain names effectively.

 ## Install and Configure Managed Switch:

+### Access GUI and change password
 1. Locate web GUI for managed switch at default address
 2. Enter the default login credentials that are printed on the label found on the bottom of the switch.
    - Locate **‘Admin Settings’** or similar